sebadorn/Physically-based-Rendering/README.md

 ### BVH

 * Fastest acceleration structure at the moment.
-* Traversal ist possible with stack or stackless (faster).
+* Stackless traversal.
-* Maximum of 2 faces per leaf node is optimal.
+* 1 or 2 faces per leaf node.
 * Code for use of spatial splits in build process exists, but seems faulty.
 Should not be used.